viiku/ml-journey/basics/background/supervised-learning.md

     Training: machine learns f from labeled training data
     Test: machine predicts Y from unlabeled testing data

-### Linear Regression (ordinary least squares)
+### Linear Regression - OLS (ordinary least squares)
 Linear regression is a parametric method, which means it makes an assumption about the form of the function relating X and Y

-    Y = B0 + B1 x X + e
+    Y = β0 + β1 x X + e

-    B0 = Y-intercept or variance
+    β0 = Y-intercept or variance
-    B1 = Slope or Coefficient
+    β1 = Slope or Coefficient

 ***Goal here is to learn the model parameters (in this case, β0 and β1) that minimize error in the model’s predictions.***

 To find the best parameters:
-1. Define a cost function, or loss function, that measures how inaccurate our model’s predictions are.
+1. Define a cost function, or loss/error function, that measures how inaccurate our model’s predictions are.
 2. Find the parameters that minimize loss, i.e. make our model as accurate as possible.

 ![alt text](./images/image.png)